stone-payments/stoneco-guidelines/frontend/angular/README.md

 ## Suggested approach to structure your component-based application.

 * It's recommended to define an initial/starter component called 'app'.
-If you need to retrieve some initial data for your application, use $onInit() component hook.
+If you need to retrieve some initial data for your application, use $onInit() component hook. `(You should NOT retrieve remote data on $onInit() hook if you are using a routing solution that provides resolve capacity directly to component - see routable components for this)`

-* Store all your general application components inside a common folder called components (with their respective module definition inside of it).
+* Store all your common application components inside a folder called components (with their respective module definition inside of it).

 * Store all your specific route/feature components inside a folder with their name (that will match route/feature url), and with their respective module definition inside of it.